JustinUrf/Authentification-With-Identity/README.md

 #### By Justin Lee

-#### _.net Fullstack application that uses SQL databases to register an imaginary factory workers and workers that are qualified to fix certain machines._
+#### _.net Fullstack application that uses SQL databases that allows users to view Treats and their flavor profiles.
+Furthermore, it only allows signed up and registered users to edit, create, delete, or add relationship between treats and their flavor profile._
 ## Technologies Used

 * C#